itscodenation/curriculum-15-16/units/2-HTML1/sessions/4-image/README.md

 During this time, teachers will circulate to help students with technical issues.
 If a majority of the class is struggling with the same issue you may consider demonstrating the solution on the board.

-####Extension
-If students complete this project early, they are encouraged to add a list to their page.
-Students should be directed to Google "How to make a list in HTML" to do this.

 ## Closing
 “Today we created a HTML webpage with multiple tags.
 Would anyone like to share what they have done and explain how they did it?”

 Encorage students to share their work on the board.

-## Check for Understanding
+##How to Submit

-This process can take 5+ minutes given that it will be new for students:
+This process can take 5+ minutes, given that it will be new for students:

 Students must share their **Gist URL** at bit.ly/ScriptEdProjects